OPEN GOVernment | making Open

 The suggestions and contributions we have made to the commitments for the Open Government Partnership National Action Plan reflect what we have experienced, observed, and learnt through collaborating with government agencies.

-Some address core root issues hindering openness and innovation, others are opportunities (or potential solutions) we have identified the government could implement to improve participation and deliver its promise of ambitious open government initiatives.
+Some address core root issues hindering openness and innovation, others are opportunities (or potential solutions) we have identified the government could implement to improve participation and deliver its promise of ambitious open government initiatives, modernising the civil service, and being responsive to citizens.

-In November 2017 Mel attended the Open Contracting Partnership Conference in Amsterdam, a gathering of 200 people from all over the world working in anti-corruption, open contracting, and procurement reform.
+In November 2017 Mel attended the Open Contracting Partnership Conference in Amsterdam, a gathering of 200 people from all over the world working in open contracting, anti-corruption, and procurement reform.
+During 2018, the Open Contracting Partnership (OCP) provided some funding towards Mel and May Miller-Dawkin’s advocacy work, to develop a strategy, and project pipeline to help introduce open contracting to Australia.

 OGP 2018 National Action Plan suggestions: